ondrejhenek/SimpleAuth/README.md

 SimpleAuth
 ==========

-Simple authentication plugin for CakePHP without using database
+Simple authentication CakePHP plugin for one admin account without using database.

 Only 4 easy steps to make authentication work
 ---------------------------------------------